poodus/Pong/README.md

-ePing
+ePing (being renmaed to pong)
 ==============

-We're building a flexible ping utility, which will be command-line executable.
+We're building a flexible ping utility, which is be command-line executable on both Mac and Linux.
+Ping for the 21st Century.

-We're also taking suggestions for a better name. ePing = Ericsson ping (since we're making this for Ericsson).
+We're also going to rename it to "pong" after we give the code to our sponsor.

 Developed as a NDSU Capstone Project -- Spring 2013 -- Dr. Dean Knudson.